 - 1. Screw 2.
 Piston and Double Delta Seals 3.
 Spacer 4.
 Valve Stem - b.
 Insert the valve stem through the spacer. - c.
 Inspect the O-ring seals embedded in the screws.
 Replace the screws if the O-ring seals are worn, damaged or missing. - d.
-Apply a static application grease to the threads of the screws.
-Refer to Section 3.5 for a list of recommended lubricants. - e.
+For U500, apply a static application grease to the threads of the screws. - For U350, apply a thread-locking fluid to the threads of the screws. - Refer to Section 3.6 for a list of recommended lubricants. - e.
 Place the valve stem and spacer against the bottom of the piston and install the screws.
 Torque the screws to the value specified on the assembly drawings. - f.
 Rotate the valve stem to make sure no binding has occurred.
-The valve stem should rotate freely. - q.
+The valve stem should rotate freely. - g.
 Replace the double delta seals.
 Refer to Section 6.13 for more information. - 2.
 If the valve stems will be installed while the hot runner is cold, proceed to step 3.
 However, if the valve stems will be installed while the hot runner is hot, do the following: - a.
-Reconnect any thermocouples that were disconnected during disassembly. - b.
-Connect the hot runner to a controller. - c.
+Verify that the manifold hold down screws are fastened securely. - b.
+Reconnect any thermocouples that were disconnected during disassembly. - c.
+Connect the hot runner to a controller. - d.
 Turn on the controller.